Cedric-Hj/DevOps-CICD-WebApp/Doc/Usefull commands.md

 # List of usefull command to use in the cluster
-this list contains commands for kubectl and helm
+this list contains usefull commands for kubectl and helm

 Kubectl
 - [Basic Operations](#Basic-Operations)